 - Doctor Who: The trope is played for laughs whenever Captain Jack Harkness is around by the Doctor, given that Jack is a Lovable Sex Maniac and an Extreme Omnisexual.
 It became a running gag that the Doctor would torpedo Jack to avoid the relationships between companions, ex companions, etc and Jack.

 Jack (meeting anybody): Well hello...The Doctor: Jack.
 NO.Jack: What?
 I'm just saying "hello"!whoever-Jack-just-met: I don't mind...

 - "Deep Breath" appeared to have the Doctor firing the torpedo after a season of his previous persona having an undisguised crush on Clara Oswald by having the Doctor distance himself from her in any romantic sense.
 However, later episodes showed this torpedo wasn't primed to actually sink the ship, resulting in an Anchored Ship for a time.

 - Gilmore Girls is rife with this.

 - Lorelai is against Rory/Jess, instead shipping the rival Rory/Dean.
 Later she also opposes Rory/Dean (since he cheated on his wife) and is against Rory/Logan as well, thanks to Logan bringing Rory back to rich life she ran away from.

-- Rory is anti Christopher/Lorelai (despite them being her parents she realizes they're a poor match) and ships the opposing Luke/Lorelai.
+- Rory quickly becomes anti-Christopher/Lorelai (despite them being her parents, she realizes they're a poor match) and ships the opposing Luke/Lorelai.

 - Richard and Emily vehemently torpedo Luke/Lorelai and Rory/Dean, to the point of Relationship Sabotage.
 Emily also dislikes Rory/Jess.